ifm/documentation/Firmware/ReleaseNotes/FW_1.0.x/FW_1.0.x_Release_Notes.md

 ### Factory Reset
 + Factory reset behavior allows two reset strategies: preserve or reset to default network settings
-+ All oem user settings and files are erased
++ All OEM user settings and files are erased
 + All cached information regarding prev. connected hardware and hardware calibration are erased
-  + Next bootup process will take longer as all calibration files are downloaded again
+  + Next boot-up process will take longer as all calibration files are downloaded again
 + All existing logs are deleted, systemD journal configuration reset to volatile
 + All docker containers are stopped and deleted.
 A Docker system prune is performed.